LateGenXer/finance/rtp/README.md

 ## Limitations

-* Capital Gains Tax (CGT) is _overestimated_.
-CGT rate depends on the marginal income tax rate.
-This implies a non-linearity which can't be modeled as an ordinary linear programming problems.

-* Equally, income tax after the Personal Allowance disappears is overestimated.
+* Income tax after the Personal Allowance disappears is overestimated.
 This is because the marginal income tax rate drops from 60% back to 45%, which can't be accurately modeled as a linear programming problem.

 * It cannot model post-retirement scenarios yet.
 In particular, it assumes all pension funds are uncrystalized (that no TFC, drawdown, or UFPLS was taken.)